How to Get Permanent Residency in Japan: The Total Guide

 • Photograph 4x3 (taken within the last 3 months)

-• Letter of reason (free form, but must be submitted in Japanese) 理由書 = riyuusho
+• A reason letter for permanent residency Japan (free form, but must be submitted in Japanese) 理由書 = riyuusho

 • Certificate of residence 住民票 = juminhyo